aleixbaldich/local-port-scanner/README.md

 ## How It Works

-The scanner tries to create a socket connection to each port in the range `1-1024`.
+The scanner asks for a host, then tries to create a socket connection to each port in the range `1-1024`.

 If the connection succeeds, the port is considered open: